PhonologicalCorpusTools/SLP-AA-old-/docs/source/transcription_process.rst

    :width: 90%
    :align: center

-Alternatively, go to Transcription in the menu bar and select "Set transcription flags...".
+Alternatively, go to "Transcription" in the menu bar and select "Set transcription flags...".
 A new window will appear.
 You can expand and scroll through the window to flag any slot in any Config.
-Click OK.
+Click "OK".

 .. image:: static/set_flag.png
    :width: 90%